How It Works

 Common injection sites include the abdomen, thigh, or upper arm.

-How often are semaglutide, tirzepitide, and liraglutide medications injected?
+How often are Semaglutide and Tirzepatide medications injected?

-Semaglutide (also sold under brand names of Ozempic and Wegovy) and Tirzepitide (also sold under brand names of Mounjaro and Zepbound) are administered once a week.
-Liraglutide (also sold under the brand name of Saxenda) is administered daily.
+Semaglutide (also sold under brand names of Ozempic and Wegovy), and Tirzepatide (also sold under brand names of Mounjaro and Zepbound), are administered once a week.

 Does time of day matter for the injection?

-Semaglutide (also sold under brand names of Ozempic and Wegovy) and Tirzepitide (also sold under brand names of Mounjaro and Zepbound) may be administered at any time of day, with or without food.
-Liraglutide (also sold under the brand name of Saxenda) may be injected at any time of day and, as a daily injection, should be administered at roughly the same time each day.
+Semaglutide (also sold under brand names of Ozempic and Wegovy), and Tirzepatide (also sold under brand names of Mounjaro and Zepbound) may be administered at any time of day, with or without food.

 What should I do if I miss a dose?